birdandhike.com logo

-General: Saguaro (Carnegiea gigantea) is large, columnar cactus with upward pointing branches.
+General: Saguaro (Carnegiea gigantea) are large, columnar cactus with upward pointing branches.

 Family: Cactus (Cactaceae).